 If your little ones are into poo humour, they’ll love this!
 And luckily the Easter Bunny’s scatterings are nicer than a regular bunny’s.
 Leave some magical bunny poo (or are they jelly beans?) either in the toilet or around near the Easter eggs.

 After talking about rabbit poo, let’s move onto something more wholesome – books.
 There are some fantastic Easter picture books out there: try Anna Walker’s I Love Easter or The Great Big Aussie Easter Egg Hunt by Colin Buchanan.

-Craft is a fun distraction from the chocolate, and the Easter Bunny might bring a new activity.
-If not, try making Easter baskets or bunny puppets – see our tutorials here.
+Crafts and cooking are a fun distraction from the chocolate, and the Easter Bunny might bring a new activity.
+If not, try making Easter baskets or yummy bunny tails – check out our Easter activity tutorials here.

 Share it with family or friends